Xaristrike/pal6502/README.md

 This program simulates a 6502 processor.

+The build script makes an executable for Linux.

 ## Prerequisites

-You need make and clang (optionaly it can be compiled with gcc).
+You need make and clang (optionaly it can be built with gcc).

 ## Building